divvun/lt-support/README.md

 # lt-support

 Documentation of support for all aspects of language technology in various OS and office applications.
+It is inspired by the [Can I use](https://caniuse.com) site.

 [The documentation](docs/index.md).